 What are the controls?

 There are 2 physical buttons on each side.

 The long button that protrudes out of the casing controls volume.
 You can control volume on either side.

-Then there are the main buttons under the Beats by Dre logo that works like a multifunction button.
+Then there is the main multifunction button with the Beats by Dre logo on each side.

 You can play/pause music, skip, rewind songs, activate Siri or other voice assistants, and more.
 You do that all with a combination of pressed and long pressed of the button, both sides work the same way.

 The controls are simple to use, and I’d argue work better than touch controls from other high-end true wireless earbuds.

 Touch controls often don’t sense your fingers or you botch the right combination of pressed that turn on something else.